54 Fun Baby Shower Games

 Are the parent(s)-to-be ready for the hospital?
 Download our hospital bag checklist!

-Crafts are a great way to let your guests bring out their creative side while also creating a sweet gift for the new arrival.
+Crafts are the best way to let your guests bring out their creative side at the baby shower, whilst also creating a sweet gift for the new arrival.
 As crafts often require a little more prep, stay on top of everything by downloading our baby shower planning checklist.

 Transform your guests into fashion designers!
 The new baby will gain a custom-made wardrobe curated by those near and dear to their parents.